What questions to expect in Parent Interactions?

-Parent interactions for nursery admissions can be an uneasy affair for first timers.
+Preparing for interview questions for parents for nursery admission can be an uneasy affair for first-timers.
 Anxiety level is high, nervousness at its peak, and confidence becomes shaky because you are unsure of the outcome which heavily depends on a discussion you have never had before.
 Hopes are pinned on those ten minutes when you are less worried about the interaction, and more about your 4-year-old’s mood.

 Some schools in NCR are about to undergo interactions this season.
 The pre-selection process is usually simple and varies from school to school, but a lot can depend on the parent interaction.
 It isn’t (and shouldn’t) be just about the child’s conduct and behaviour.
 The candidature is assessed based on the parent’s outlook and orientation towards the school’s ideology and vision.

 Collect as much information as possible from parents who’ve had interactions before you and also consult with your preschool, if your child goes to one.
 Some preschools even take counselling sessions for parents to help prepare for the interactions.
 You should assess the teaching methodologies of the school by checking their website or interacting with existing parents enrolled with the school.